Important DEI Documents:

 Our first event was the Black Entrepreneurs Virtual Showcase, for more information please visit https://www.ssw.umaryland.edu/about-the-ssw/ssw-news/ceasefire-black-entrepreneurs-virtual-showcase.php

-L.E.A.D.
-Leading For Equity, Anti-Racism and Diversity is and e-Convening training and coaching series through the University of Maryland, School of Social Work focused on cultivating an anti-racist mindset, promoting equity and dismantling structural racism and oppression.
+L.E.A.D Institute: Leading For Equity, Anti-Racism and Diversity is an e-Convening training and coaching series through the University of Maryland, School of Social Work focused on cultivating an anti-racist mindset, promoting equity and dismantling structural racism and oppression.
 L.E.A.D. is designed to increase individual knowledge and capacity, moving from personal reckonings through institutional frameworks, and concrete action steps.
 Participants go through the training as a cohort and participate in practice support groups afterwards.
-L.E.A.D. was piloted in Spring 2021 and will launch again in Fall 2021.
-For more information email email@example.com
+L.E.A.D. was piloted in Spring 2021.

 Intergroup dialogue engages the SSW community, from one or more social/cultural identity groups, in facilitated dialogue grounded in social justice education around the power dynamics, tensions, similarities, and differences of experience that exist within a group and/or between and across groups.
 The goal of intergroup dialogue is for participants to develop comfort with and skills in discourse on difficult topics in order to foster thoughtful, meaningful, and sustained cross-group relationships.
 In intergroup dialogue participants learn to listen to gain understanding of those with different experiences than themselves.
 In doing so, participants develop an increased ability to communicate across differences, a heightened intergroup and intragroup awareness and sensitivity, and a greater commitment to civic engagement.
 Ultimately, intergroup dialogue is about sharing diverse perspectives, learning how to ask others about their experiences, and developing the ability to understand how our identities impact how we experience the world.
 Over the course of five weeks, participants During the course of five weeks, focus on exploring their human capacity and need to connect with each other.
 IGD launches in June 2021.
 For more information email firstname.lastname@example.org